FelixBand/Bandit/README.md

 # Compiling

 To compile the app, the dependency Pyinstaller is used.
-Other dependencies are PyQt6; the framework for the GUI, plyer, used to display notifications and requests, for data over HTTP.
+Other dependencies are PyQt6; the framework for the GUI, plyer, used to display notifications and requests, for downloading data over HTTP.

 You can get these using pip with the following commands: